-For students who have not yet taken the Negotiation Workshop, Harvard Negotiators offers a mandatory one-day Basic Training.
+For students who have not yet taken the Negotiation Workshop, Harvard Negotiators offers a mandatory one-day Basic Training for those interested in participating in client projects.
 The Basic Training exposes you to foundational concepts in negotiation and dispute resolution theory, which you will build upon during the year through your projects.

 In addition, each new member must commit to participating in one Negotiators Project.
 Students may also fulfill this requirement by helping with Negotiation Competitions and Simulations that Harvard Negotiators conducts.